-In this guide, you will learn how to use the YOUCANIC full system scanner to diagnose vehicle problems on any make and model.
-With the exception of programing new control units, the YOUCANIC scanner is capable of reading, clearing, and showing live sensor data from all the control modules installed on any vehicle from 1996 to the present.
+This guide will teach you how to use the YOUCANIC full system scanner to diagnose vehicle problems on any make and model.
+Except for programming new control units, the YOUCANIC scanner can read, clear, and show live sensor data from all the control modules installed on most vehicles from 1996 to the present.

-When your car breaks down is never a good feeling because you never know if it is going to be a $20 dollar fix or cost you thousands.
-The worst part is that most mechanics will charge you hundreds for a simple $20 dollar fix.
+When your car breaks down is never a good feeling because you never know if it will be a 20-dollar fix or cost you thousands.
+The worst part is that most mechanics will charge you hundreds for a simple 20-dollar fix.

 - Connect the scanner to the OBD-II port under the dashboard.

 - Turn on the ignition but do not start the car.
-Vehicles with START/STOP press the button twice without pressing the brake pedal.
+For vehicles with START/STOP press the button twice without pressing the brake pedal.

 - Turn on the diagnostic scanner.